We are happy to announce that the 2021 Annual Conference will take place

 - -Those working in university technology transfer, and

 - -Students interested in learning the basics of IP and how to commercialise IP through licensing.

 There will also be a Civic Reception (kindly hosted by Glasgow City Council) and a 3-course Dinner at 1599 – the Royal College of Physicians and Surgeons of Glasgow for all LES100/Workshop and Conference attendees.

 Dinner Guest Speaker: Lindesay Low, Solicitor and Deputy Director Legal Affairs, Scotch Whisky Association

-The Radisson Blu Hotel (Conference venue) are offering an incredible rate of £114.00BB single occupancy or £124.00BB double occupancy on 14 November and 15 November.
+The Radisson Blu Hotel (Conference venue on 16 November) are offering an incredible rate of £114.00BB single occupancy or £124.00BB double occupancy on 14 November and 15 November.

 Please contact the hotel via email or phone 0141 204 3333 and advise that you are attending the LES Conference to receive the discount.

 A huge thank you to our Conference sponsors: